 Harrow Way Community School is a very popular oversubscribed secondary school, with more parental preferences (Year 7 admissions) than any other Test Valley school.
-We are now oversubscribed in all year groups and have 242 1st Choice applications for September 2022 (180 PAN).
-We have been asked by the LA if we can take an additional 30 students in September.
+We are now oversubscribed in all year groups and have 229 1st Choice applications for 180 PAN so have agreed to take an additional 30 students in September 2024.
 We are very proud of our achievements.
-We believe Harrow Way is a good school.
+We believe Harrow Way is a good school with many outstanding features.
 Our innovative curriculum expands the horizons of our students, a proportion of whom come from areas of significant disadvantage, giving them the cultural capital to succeed in their further studies.